 You value simplicity and reliability over maximum configurability

-You want to build AI workflows without necessarily having a technical background
+You want to build AI workflows without needing a technical background

-You have a small team and you want to get everyone on board quickly and easily
+You have a small team and you want everyone onboard quickly

 Human-in-the-loop approvals are important to your processes

-You want easy access to the top AI models without thinking about it
+You want easy access to the top AI models without managing API keys

-You use some niche or legacy apps, so a library of 3,000+ integrations speaks to you
+You use niche or legacy apps, so a library of 3,000+ integrations speaks to you

 You want granular control over every step, route, and error path